Transformer

 coefficient Create a transformer that collects terms involving the literal occurrence of x.

-collect Create a transformer that collect terms involving the same power of x,
+collect Create a transformer that collects terms involving the same power of the indeterminate(s) x

 cycle_symmetrize Create a transformer that cycle-symmetrizes a function.